 Open Educational Resources are any type of educational materials that are in the public domain or are released under the terms of an open license.
 The nature of these open materials is such that anyone can legally and freely copy, use, adapt and re-share them.
 OER range from textbooks to curricula, syllabi, lecture notes, assignments, tests, projects, audio, video and animation.
 (UNESCO) –and yes, troves of these materials exist and OU Libraries wants to help you use them.

 The term "library resources" refers to any material that OU Libraries purchases or subscribes to.
 Applications that propose the use of library resources do save students money by making use of materials the Libraries have already purchased; however, they do not offer the same benefits of adopting truly open materials.
-Additionally, these grants are awarded not to instructors directly but applied to the purchase of multiple concurrent use licenses for the desired resource.
+Additionally, these grants are awarded not to instructors directly but applied to the purchase of multiple concurrent use licenses for the desired resource or "in kind" work of getting licensed resources into Canvas.

 What does it mean to receive an Alternative Textbook Grant?